 RESOURCES & HOW TO GET INVOLVED

 The district offers many resources to be involved in the Green Schools Initiative.
-The best way to be involved is to participate in the Green Schools Challenge.
-Below are additional resources and tips to help your school reduce resource use and to involve your school in the Green Schools Initiative.
+During a normal year, the best way to be involved is to participate in the Green Schools Challenge.
+However, while COVID-19 has caused a disruption in this program, you can still take actions to help your school reduce resource use and be more sustainable.
+See below for guidance documents and resources.

-KPS Green Schools Challenge & Related Resources: This webpage explains the details, awards, and resources connected to the 2018-2019 KPS Green Schools Challenge.
+KPS Green Schools Challenge & Related Resources: This webpage explains the details, awards, and resources connected to last year's KPS Green Schools Challenge.

-KPS Green Schools Initiative 101: The Green Schools Challenge may not work for your school.
-See this document for simple ways your school can still be involved in the Green Schools Initiative and reduce resource use.
+KPS Green Schools Initiative 101: Simple ways your school can still be involved in the Green Schools Initiative and reduce resource use.

 KPS Energy and Resource Management Policy: This comprehensive document outlines the district's expectations for operating a resource-efficient building.
 Updated in August 2018.